aungmyat1/App-Screen/backend/README.md

    - Protection against common attack vectors
    - Rate limiting at the network level

+### Billing and Subscription

+The application includes a billing system powered by Stripe:

+1. **Subscription Plans**:
+   - Free tier: 10 screenshots/month
+   - Pro tier: 500 screenshots/month for $29/month
+   - Enterprise tier: 50,000 screenshots/month for $299/month

+2. **Features**:
+   - Stripe integration for payments
+   - Subscription management
+   - Webhook handling for payment events
+   - Trial periods for new subscribers

+3. **Setup**:
+   - Configure `STRIPE_SECRET_KEY` and `STRIPE_PUBLISHABLE_KEY` in your environment
+   - Set up webhook endpoints in the Stripe dashboard
+   - Configure `STRIPE_WEBHOOK_SECRET` for secure webhook handling

 ### Monitoring and Observability

 The application includes several monitoring features: